Skip to content

 Five things to hold onto

-Two weeks before a film opens is enough time to read the entire poem it comes from.
+A couple of weeks is enough time to read the entire poem the film comes from — and now that the film is out, the poem behind it is just as worth reading.
 That surprises people, so it's worth saying plainly: the Odyssey is not a semester.
 It's a story — fast, strange, emotionally direct — and it is far shorter than its reputation.

 Tell me, O Muse, of that ingenious hero who travelled far and wide after he had sacked the famous town of Troy.